Please try our next iteration of the Michigan Flora Online here.

-- Schoenoplectus heterochaetus is represented by two specimens labeled as having been collected at Lansing (or the Agricultural College), Ingham Co. (without collector, in 1871, MSC).
-As these two sheets also have no habitat and specific date, and the species has never been seen elsewhere in the State, it seems likely that there was a label mix-up.
+- Schoenoplectus heterochaetus is represented by two specimens labeled as having been collected at Lansing (or the Agricultural College), Ingham Co. (without collector, in 1871, MSC), and was included in the Field Manual of Michigan Flora.
+As these two sheets also have neither habitat nor a specific date, and the species has never been seen elsewhere in the State, it seems likely that there was a label mix-up.
 (See Schoenoplectus)

 - Sedum sediforme Collected as “spreading in a garden” in 1974 in Ann Arbor, Washtenaw Co.
 (See Sedum)